matthewntsiful/aws-s3-deployment/README.md

 1. Fork or clone this repository
 2. Update the web application files as needed
 3. Configure GitHub Secrets (see below)
-4. Push changes to the main branch to trigger deployment
+4. Push changes to the main branch to trigger the CI/CD pipeline
+5. Security scans will run automatically before deployment

 ## 🔐 GitHub Secrets Configuration